Gnosder/Gaming/dragonsanddaring.md

 Minion - Stress drops to 1, -1 moral, no cons
 Normal - Normal, may have one extreme cons
 Elite - +1 HD, +1 Moral, +1 to highest background
-Leader - +2HD +2 moral to self and nearby allies, +1 to highest 2 backgrounds
+Leader - +2 HD +2 moral to self and nearby allies, +1 to highest 2 backgrounds
-Solo - +4HD, +3 Moral, +2 to all backgrounds
+Solo - +4 HD, +3 Moral, +2 to all backgrounds

 Level 11